 All practicable and appropriate means to avoid or minimize adverse environmental effects were analyzed and incorporated into the recommended plan.
-Best management practices (BMPs), as applicable, will be implemented to minimize effects.
-In consultation with the NOAA Fisheries, pursuant to the Magnuson Stevens Fishery Conservation and Management Act (MSA) for the protection of Essential Fish Habitat (EFH) and federally-managed fish species, USACE will adhere to NOAA Fisheries recommended seasonal restricted period for dredging and placement activities.
+Best management practices (BMPs), as applicable, will be implemented to minimize effects.1 In consultation with the NOAA Fisheries, pursuant to the Magnuson Stevens Fishery Conservation and Management Act (MSA) for the protection of Essential Fish Habitat (EFH) and federally managed fish species, USACE will adhere to NOAA Fisheries recommended seasonal restricted period for dredging and placement activities.
 Pursuant to Section 7 of the Endangered Species Act of 1973, as amended, a determination that the project may affect, but is not likely to adversely affect (NLAA) listed species or critical habitat was submitted to NOAA Fisheries Greater Atlantic Regional Field Office (GARFO) for review.
 A GARFO concurrence with this determination is being requested.
 A determination that the action is not likely to adversely affect the piping plover, red knot and seabeach amaranth plant was submitted to the U.S. Fish and Wildlife Service for review.
 A USFWS concurrence with this determination is being requested.
 All terms and conditions of the Section 7 consultation with NOAA Fisheries and USFWS shall be implemented in order to minimize take or jeopardizing endangered species.

-&lt;sup>1 40 CFR 1505.2(C) all practicable means to avoid and minimize environmental harm are adopted.
+1 40 CFR 1505.2(C) all practicable means to avoid and minimize environmental harm are adopted.

-Public review of the draft EA was initiated 20 February and will be completed on 17 March 2025.
-All comments submitted during the public review period will be addressed in the Final EA and included in the Correspondence Appendix.
+Public review of the draft EA was initiated 20 March and was completed on 21 April 2025.
+All comments submitted during the public review period were addressed in the Final EA and included in the Correspondence Appendix.
 Comments from state and federal agency review did not result in any significant changes to the final EA.
-All state and federally-mandated approvals have been received.
+All state and federally mandated approvals have been received.

 Pursuant to Section 106 of the National Historic Preservation Act of 1966, as amended, USACE determined that no historic properties will be adversely affected by the recommended plan.
-The Delaware State Historic Preservation Office for review and concurrence.
+The Delaware State Historic Preservation Office concurred with our determination on 11 July 2025.